huaweiTo/Chaotic-Coyote-Optimization-Algorithm/README.md

 # Chaotic-Coyote-Optimization-Algorithm
-the Matlab code of CCOA
+the Matlab code of CCOA which use Chebyshev Map

 Please run main.m